Congolese spotted lion: Contemporary comparison with lion and leopard hybrids

 A mounted specimen labelled as a jaguar-lion hybrid is displayed at the Rothschild Museum in Tring, England.
 The Paris specimen is the closest we have to an impression of how the Congolese spotted lion may have looked when alive.
 The age and pose of this specimen suggests it is the skin of the female lijagulep killed in Glasgow.
 Hemmer identified it as being either lion x jaguar or being lion x (leopard x jaguar).

 Leopards have been crossbred with jaguars to produce jaguleps (also known as leguars or lepjags), one such was the dam of the lijagulep.
 As mentioned in the quote from The Times as evidence in favour of the cat being a hybrid, leopards had also been crossed with pumas (see pumapards).

 Fertility and breeding

 In general, male big cat hybrids are sterile while female big cat hybrids are fertile and may be bred back to one of the parental species or to another big cat species, as was the case with the Congolese spotted lion (a 3-species complex hybrid).

 In general, hybrids are no longer bred by zoos as the current emphasis is on conservation of pure species.
 The only hybrid big cats commonly and deliberately bred in recent times are ligers.
 It is unlikely that further lijaguleps will be bred.
-In theory if one of these hybrids were to be reproduced though and was fertile a tiger could make for an interesting 4 species cross.
+In theory, if one of these hybrids were to be reproduced and was fertile, a tiger could make for an interesting four species cross.